philipempl/DT4SEC/search/readme.md

 **Term "digital twin" AND ("internet of things" OR "IoT" OR "CPS" OR "cyber-physical systems" OR "cyber physical systems") AND ("cybersecurity" OR "cyber-security" OR "cyber security" OR "information security")**

-- Springer Link: 351 (ohne Conference Proceedings und Books)
+- Springer Link: 351 (without Conference Proceedings und Books)
 - Wiley: 60

 **Term "digital twin" AND ("internet of things" OR "IoT" OR "CPS" OR "cyber-physical systems" OR "cyber physical systems") AND "information security"**